About The Project

 SOAR (Supporting Survivors of Abuse and Brain Injury through Research) is a multi-disciplinary, program of research that explores the incidence and effects of brain injury in women survivors of intimate partner violence (IPV), and applies scientific evidence to increase awareness, and improve supports and services for survivors.

 The goal?
-Increase knowledge, awareness, and education, and ensure women who experience brain injury at the hands of a partner get the trauma-informed supports and services they need to move into healthy lives free of abuse.
+Increase knowledge, awareness, and education, in order to help and ensure women who experience brain injury at the hands of a partner get the trauma-informed supports and services they need to move into healthy lives free of abuse.

 It all started with a swipe.